 ISPE seeks to provide opportunities for undergraduate students to access a broad range of experiences and new ideas in economics, political science, history, and beyond.

 Economics Club gives students the opportunity to become more involved in the field of economics through keynote speakers, academic conferences, field trips, debates, and more.
-You don’t have to be an economics major to join –anyone with an interest in economics is welcome.
+You don’t have to be an economics major to join — anyone with an interest in economics is welcome.
+The club meets at 6 pm Wednesdays during the academic year.

-Economics Reading Group offers students an informal atmosphere for discussion and opportunities for interaction with faculty outside the classroom.
+ISPE Reading Groups offer students an informal atmosphere for discussion and opportunities for interaction with faculty outside the classroom.
+ISPE typically sponsors two reading groups each semester, with 10-15 participants per group.
+Students who successfully complete a reading group are paid a small stipend.

-Menard Summer Research Fellows program gives selected undergraduate students the opportunity to create independent research projects under the mentorship of one of the Institute’s faculty.
-Menard Summer Research Fellows each develop a proposal and research plan in collaboration with a faculty member.
-They then spend the summer reading the prior research in economics and collecting and analyzing the relevant data or other empirical evidence.
-By the end of the summer, each will produce a research paper of a length agreed upon with their faculty mentor.
-Further goals include turning the research paper into a co-authored project with the faculty mentor with the intent of presenting it at a professional economics conference (such as the Association of Private Enterprise Education), and eventually getting it published in a professional journal.
+Menard Research Fellows program gives selected undergraduate students the opportunity to create independent research projects under the mentorship of one of the Institute’s faculty.
+Menard Research Fellows each develop a proposal and research plan in collaboration with a faculty member.
+They then read the prior research in economics and collect and analyze the relevant data or other empirical evidence.
+The goal is for each to produce a research paper of a length agreed upon with their faculty mentor.
+Further goals include turning the research paper into a co-authored project with the faculty mentor with the intent of presenting it at a professional economics conference (such as the The Society of Business, Industry, & Economics), and eventually getting it published in a professional journal.
+Students selected as Menard Fellows are paid a semester stipend for five hours of work each week, an additional stipend upon completion of their paper, and are eligible for a paid trip to present their research at an academic conference.

 Madam CJ Walker Colloquium / Menard Political Economy Speaker Series seek to broaden the intellectual conversation on the Ball State campus, providing opportunities for students, faculty, and staff to hear new and different ideas that might challenge them in important ways: